PublicDataWorks/jekyll-test/docs/technical-content/new-city-setup/new-city-setup-instructions.md

 # *New City: Local Setup Instructions*

 We’re so glad you have decided to use our Police Data Manager tool!
-This guide is meant to provide instructions for setting up your Police Data Manager and Instance Files locally in order to use and customize the tool for your desired city.
+This guide provides instructions for setting up your Police Data Manager and Instance Files locally in order to run and customize the tool for your desired city.

 ## GETTING STARTED